Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements: Materials and methods

 Once an optimal configuration was found for all the tracker positions, different values of the tracker spatial resolutions were tested.

 To simulate the tracker spatial resolutions, the positions of the particles measured by the detectors were randomly generated in post-analysis following a normal distribution centered on the simulated interaction position and with an FWHM as the spatial resolution.
-The spatial resolutions were varied between 100 to 1500~\textmu m for the upstream trackers and 200 to 3000~\textmu m for the downstream trackers.
+The spatial resolutions were varied between 100~\textmu m to 1.5~mm for the upstream trackers and 200~\textmu m to 3~mm for the downstream trackers.
 Concerning the downstream trackers, their spatial resolutions in the $x$ and $y$ directions were varied independently as the magnetic field deviates the fragments only in the $x$ direction.

 A last set of simulations was made with the optimal configuration of the tracker positions and spatial resolutions for each beam energy in order to obtain the overall fragment identification efficiencies of the apparatus.